Skip to main content

 Right to Classroom Option

-LEAs shall follow their local board policies and local or state health guidance in the case of pupils that are subject to quarantine for exposure to, or infection with, Coronavirus (COVID-19) and for school closures due to Coronavirus (COVID-19).
+LEAs shall follow their local board policies and local or state health guidance in the case of students that are subject to quarantine for exposure to, or infection with, Coronavirus (COVID-19) and for school closures due to Coronavirus (COVID-19).

 Return to Top